 Learn something new every day More Info... by email

-The spinal cord is covered by three different protective membranes — dura mater, arachnoid, and pia mater — which are are separated by concentric spaces.
-Dura mater, a very strong fibrous type of membrane, creates a wide and tubular-shaped sheath for the medulla spinalis.
+The spinal cord is covered by three different protective membranes — the dura mater, the arachnoid, and the pia mater — all of which are separated by concentric spaces.
+Dura mater, a very strong fibrous type of membrane, creates a wide and tubular-shaped sheath for the nerve bundle.
 There is a space known as the epidural cavity that separates the dura mater from the vertebral canal walls and contains veins as well as areolar tissue.

-The arachnoid is very thin, and provides a thin sheath for the spinal cord.
+The arachnoid, by contrast, is very thin, and provides a thin sheath for the spinal cord.
 The subarachnoid cavity, which separates the pia mater from the arachnoid, is full of cerebrospinal fluid.
 The pia mater is attached to the innermost dura mater surface by a group of pointed processes.

 The medulla spinalis has 31 spinal nerves pairs originating from it.
 Each of these nerves has an oval-shaped swelling called a spinal ganglion.
 The spinal ganglion contains a multitude of nerve cells.
-The spinal cord is divided into different regions — thoracic, cervical, sacral and lumbar — making it easier to identify each area.
+The spinal cord is divided into different regions, namely the thoracic, the cervical, the sacral, and the lumbar, which makes it easier to identify each area.